What to Look for When Buying a Used CAMaster

 Stinger, Stinger II & Stinger III

-The Stinger base model is a compact industrial router in 4x4 and 4x8 ft table sizes with a 3.5 HP variable-speed router, heavy-duty steel frame, and digital stepper drives with anti-backlash systems.
-The Stinger II expands cutting capability with a 3.5 HP spindle and 24 or 36-inch work areas.
-The Stinger III is the largest Stinger variant, with a 4x8 ft table, 3 HP HSD spindle at 24,000 RPM, and 7-inch Z-axis travel.
-All Stinger models can be upgraded with HSD spindles, vacuum hold-down, laser engravers, misting units, and rotary indexing lathes (supporting stock up to 6 inches diameter on the Stinger I, 10 inches on the Stinger II, and 12 inches on the Stinger III).
+The Stinger is a compact industrial router in 4x4 and 4x8 ft table sizes with a 3.5 HP variable-speed router, heavy-duty steel frame, and digital stepper drives with anti-backlash systems.
+The Stinger II adds a 3.5 HP spindle with 24 or 36-inch work areas.
+The Stinger III is the largest variant with a 4x8 ft table, 3 HP HSD spindle at 24,000 RPM, and 7-inch Z-axis travel.
+All models can be upgraded with HSD spindles, vacuum hold-down, laser engravers, misting units, and rotary indexing lathes (stock up to 6 inches on the Stinger I, 10 inches on the II, and 12 inches on the III).

 Stinger ATC

-The Stinger ATC adds an integrated automatic tool changer to the Stinger platform with ball screw drives and a robust steel frame, enabling multi-tool operations without manual intervention.
-This model bridges the gap between the entry-level Stinger and the industrial Panther for shops that need tool change capability in a compact format.
+The Stinger ATC adds an automatic tool changer to the Stinger platform with ball screw drives, enabling multi-tool operations without manual intervention.
+It bridges the gap between the entry-level Stinger and the industrial Panther for shops needing tool change capability in a compact format.

 Panther Series

 The Panther PT-408, PT-508, and PT-510 (4x8, 5x8, and 5x10 ft) are industrial-grade ATC routers with 5 or 6 HP HSD air-cooled ATC spindles and 8-position automatic tool changers.
-Helical rack and pinion drives provide high acceleration and dimensional accuracy.
+Helical rack-and-pinion drives provide high acceleration and accuracy.
 Digital servo motors with planetary gearboxes deliver more power and speed than stepper-equipped models.
 Standard features include phenolic vacuum tabletops, pop-up locating pins, auto touch-off tool length measurement, and laser crosshair positioning.
-The Panther is the most popular CAMaster model for cabinet shops and production woodworking.
+The Panther is the most popular CAMaster for cabinet shops and production woodworking.

 Cobra & Cobra Elite Series

 The Cobra and Cobra Elite (CR-408, CR-505 and other configurations) are heavy-duty production routers with all-steel welded construction, THK 25 mm precision rails, and AC digital servos with absolute encoders.
 HSD ATC spindle options include 5 HP (ISO-30), 12 HP (ISO-30), and 16 HP (HSK-63F) with 10-tool linear racks or gantry-mounted rotary carousels.
-The Cobra Elite uses Yaskawa SmartCore CNC automation for enhanced processing capability.
+The Cobra Elite uses Yaskawa SmartCore CNC automation.
 Drill banks (5 or 9 position) are available for high-speed boring.
 The Cobra series serves high-volume production in woodworking, plastics, aluminum, and composites.

 How to Sell Your Used CAMaster

-CAMaster routers hold solid resale value thanks to their American-made quality, use of industry-standard components (HSD spindles, THK rails, Yaskawa controls), and the active community of CAMaster owners.
+CAMaster routers hold solid resale value thanks to American-made quality, industry-standard components (HSD spindles, THK rails, Yaskawa controls), and an active owner community.
 With the manufacturer no longer operating, used machines in good condition are in steady demand.

 Resell CNC buys used CAMaster routers, every model, every configuration, nationwide.